Updated: May 23, 2023

 8. The majority is more often wrong than right.

-Just because a lot of people are saying it, doesn’t mean it’s immediately true or valid.
-It’s always more important to check the credibility of the source and the objective validity of the information.
+Just because many people are saying it doesn’t mean it’s immediately accurate or valid, and it’s always more important to check the source’s credibility and the information’s objective validity.

-This is the reason why fake news proliferates in social media because people assume an article is true just because a lot of people are sharing it, so they immediately treat it as truth and share it themselves.
+This is why fake news proliferates in social media because people assume an article is true just because a lot of people are sharing it, so they immediately treat it as truth and share it themselves.

 9. No one ever lost money by selling at a profit.

 Imagine that you bought a company at 10 per share.
-And you’re hoping to sell the stock when it reached your target price of 50.
+And you’re hoping to sell the stock when it reaches your target price of 50.

 After a year, the stock suddenly went up and reached 45 per share.
-And people are saying that it will continue to go up and reach 60 per share.
-But some people are now saying that the price would soon eventually start to go down.
+And people are saying it will continue to increase and reach 60 per share.
+But some people are now saying that the price would soon eventually drop.